-If you’re offensive about the council, or anyone who works for us, or runs the organisation we may remove these comments.
-If you do want to make a complaint about the council or any council staff then please do this through our formal complaint channels.
+If you're offensive about the council, or anyone who works for us, or runs the organisation we may remove these comments.
+We'll also remove comments which name individual council officers.
+If you want to make a complaint about the council or any council staff then please do this through our formal complaint channels.

 If you're offended by a user's post please report it directly to the social media network (Facebook or Twitter).

 Find out how to report things on Facebook or how to report abuse on Twitter.

 We'll do our best to respond to your enquiries as soon as possible, in most cases it will be within a few hours.

 Our working hours are 9am to 5pm from Monday to Friday.
 We'll deal with enquiries sent outside these times as soon as possible when working hours resume.

 As with other topics, we're happy to see debate and opinion expressed on our social media profiles.
 However, when we believe a post is incorrect, contains misinformation or is against accepted public health guidance we will remove it.

 We will also remove posts which incite people to break the law, including new laws around COVID-19, for example encouraging people not to wear face coverings or break other restrictions around gatherings.

 As the public health authority we have a responsibility to keep people safe and any information which we believe contradicts this will be taken down.